 The length of time for which a faculty member can be awarded a FISIP is one year, renewable.
 FISIP increments may be renewed pending the outcome of annual performance reviews and department chair support.
 To end FISIP participation, a faculty member must complete the FISIP form for the next fiscal year and indicate they are terminating their FISIP participation.

 Requests for FISIP increments to begin July 1 of the following fiscal year must be forwarded from the department chair and dean to the SVPP Office by the second Friday of May.

 Following approval of the FISIP agreement by the Department Chair, Dean, and SVPP, PI incentive funds may be used to provide a faculty member with a FISIP increment during the period of the agreement.
 The FISIP increment is processed as lump sum pay spread over the duration of the agreement.
 The FISIP increment shall be paid over the B-base, academic year period of August – May, and the A-base period of July – June.
 The number of payments this will result in is 10 for B-base faculty and 12 for A-base faculty.
 It does not appear as part of the base salary.

 A new Letter of Intent (LOI) is NOT required to document the approval of a FISIP.
-Instead, a FISIP Agreement and Renewal Form should be submitted for each FISIP request.
+Instead, a FISIP Agreement and Renewal Form (DOC, 15KB) should be submitted for each FISIP request.